txng/txng/README.md

 ## Hello!
-My mame is Andy, a passionate individual who has a passion for technology and Information Security.
+My name is Andy, a passionate individual who has a keen interest in Information Security.

 ### Certifications
 <p align="left">